EMP0RI0M/CI-Lang/README.md

 13. Author Note

-This project originated from curiosity while studying entropy during secondary education (Class 11).
+This project originated from curiosity while studying entropy during Class 11.

-The development process involved:

-- conceptual exploration
-- iterative experimentation
-- discussions and learning

-AI tools were used to assist with implementation and structuring, while the core idea and direction emerged through independent reasoning.
+The work was developed through learning, discussion, and experimentation.
+AI tools were used to assist with implementation, while the core idea and direction were developed independently.

 This remains an early-stage research effort.